AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 - **Reversed the verdict on the campaign.** A +7.9% participant lift would have been booked as a win; total incrementality of +3.2% against a 3.9% break-even shows it destroyed value. **$19.3M of the apparent gain was sales moved between properties already on the platform.**
 - **Sized $13.5M of discount waste** — 91% of discount granted went to already-converting demand, reframing the cost lever from depth to eligibility.
 - **Removed 3 points of systematic understatement** by correcting for the prior year's campaign with a shaped profile rather than a block.
 - **Established where measurement can be trusted.** Off-peak campaigns pass every check; peak-season campaigns do not.
-Campaign readouts now carry a confidence status rather than an unqualified number.
+Campaign readouts carry a confidence status.
 - **Cut false "campaign worked" conclusions from 42% to 8%** by requiring results to be significant, material and above break-even.

 ---